Appu26j/Apple-Client/README.md

 # Apple Client
-The first good PvP client to be open-source!
+A good PvP client which is open-source!